opro/opro/README.md

 ## Refresh Tokens

-For added security you can require access_tokens be refreshed by client applications.
-This will help to mitigate risk of a leaked access_token, and enable an all around more secure system.
-This security comes at a price however, since implementing the `refresh_token` functionality in a client can be more difficult.
+For added security, you can require access_tokens to be refreshed by client applications.
+This will help to mitigate the risk of a leaked access_token and enable an all around more secure system.
+This security comes at a price, however, since implementing the `refresh_token` functionality in a client can be more difficult.

-By default refresh tokens are enabled, you can disable them in your application and set the timeout period of the tokens by adding this line to your configuration.
+By default, refresh tokens are enabled.
+You can disable them in your application and set the timeout period of the tokens by adding this line to your configuration:

     config.require_refresh_within = 1.month